 Fights with my friends or boyfriends can turn really nasty and hurtful because I only think from an emotional standpoint and not rationally.
 If they hurt me I want to hurt them even worse to experience what I’m feeling.
-When I get angry I get MORE angry than most people and when I am hurt I am MORE hurt than anyone else.
-So when a relationship ends for me, I absorb a debilitating blow that affects me so much that sometime I think I’m going to die of heartbreak.
+When I get angry I get explosive and when I am hurt I am devastated.
+So when a relationship ends for me, I absorb a debilitating blow that affects me so much that sometimes I think I’m going to die of heartbreak.

-I have been trying so hard for months to get over my most recent “lover”, who I felt I needed to cut out of my life because he couldn’t commit to me, to no avail.
+I have been trying so hard for months to get over my most recent lover, who I felt I needed to cut out of my life because he couldn’t commit to me, to no avail.
 I have good days, but I also have really bad days where I can barely make it through without crying.
 And it got me thinking: out of the 3 times that I’ve been in love I have been an absolute mess of the most epic proportions after the breakup.
-More than most people would be.
-And I know this because I am a nosy little fuck and also a good listener to my friends who have been through the same thing.
-They ain’t dealing with what I have to deal with.
-My friend who’s husband had been cheating on her for 8 years seems to be doing okay after 4 months.
-If that were me, I would never leave my house and probably take up heroin.
-My brain and my emotions churns NON-STOP.
-It’s so awful and distracting.
-Everyone deals with things differently, but to even be able to go out at night and have a good time like her at this point would be torture for me.
+More than most people seem to be.
+When I talk to other people about their breakups, they usually manage to speak rather objectively about it.
+I can’t even bear talking about my breakup because if I did, I would burst out into tears and make them uncomfortable and probably ruin their day.
+Sometimes I can’t even leave the house for fear of being made to talk about it but if I do, I make sure everyone knows to not ask me about it.

-For most people it probably takes a good solid couple weeks or maybe months to get over an ex-lover.
+Everyone is different and every relationship is different, but for most people it probably takes a couple months to get over an ex-lover.
 For me, it takes sometimes years for me to come to terms.
-I just FEEL ALL THE FEELS for so long and so intensely.
+I just can’t stop intensely obsessing for so long.
 I care and I hurt and I cry more than the average person.
 It’s really not fair.
 And it’s no wonder that I’m so afraid of being open and vulnerable.
 If I do my heart will take a major beating when it inevitably ends.
-So it’s smart to just avoid it all together, right?
-Well, no. But I do have to be more careful who I open my heart to.
+It makes me want to avoid it altogether.
+I have to be more careful who I open my heart to.
 I have to make sure they’re worth it and that they deserve me.

 It’s quite the hard-knock life for HSP’s like me.
-If you are not one of these types of people, you lucky bitch.
-If you are, I’m sorry and I hope that you can relate.
+If you are not one of these types of people, count yourself lucky.
+If you are, I’m sorry, I relate to you, and you are not alone.
 The good news for HSP’s is that because we experience everything to it’s greatest potential, imagine what we’re like when we’re happy!
 We are SO HAPPY!!!
 And when we love we love SO MUCH.
-So a relationship with us will be full of affection and attention, however, we may stab you in the eye in the middle of night if you cross us.
+So a relationship with us will be full of affection and attention.
+However, we may stab you in the eye in the middle of night if you cross us.
 But it’s worth it.